 Campus Entry Procedures

-- Faculty and students in approved Career and Technical programs
+- Faculty and students in approved classes and programs for which on-campus access is essential

 - Essential staff, approved by their supervisor